 Crista Noel is a proud citizen of Chicago, Illinois, the greatest American city founded by an African businessman.
-Her family migrated from Tennessee during the first wave into Chicago and she can trace her American family roots back over 200 years.
-She graduated from Northwestern University with a degree in Education and Social Policy, and worked as a manager for Fortune 10 and 500 companies until she was attacked by a police officer in Westchester, Illinois on January 1, 2009.
+Her family was part of the first wave of Tennessee migrants making Chicago home.
+She can trace her American family roots over two hundred years to the 1700s.
+She graduated from Northwestern University with a degree in Education and Social Policy and worked as a manager for Fortune 10 and 500 companies until she was attacked by a police officer in Westchester, Illinois on January 1, 2009.
 This attack occurred approximately 12 hours after Oscar Grant was mortally wounded by an officer in a BART train station in Oakland, California.
 After being maliciously prosecuted by the officer, and still traumatized by the attack, she studied the criminal justice system and researched police violence against women.
-Together with Beverly Wilson Ellison, Sr., she founded Women's All Points Bulletin (WAPB), a non-profit organization created by women, for women who have been victimized by violence during policing encounters.
+Together with Beverly Wilson Ellison, Sr., she founded Women's All Points Bulletin (WAPB), a non-profit social entrepreneurship created by women, for women who have been victimized by violence during policing encounters.

-Ms. Noel is a member and Certified Practitioner of Oversight by the National Association of Civilian Oversight of Law Enforcement (NACOLE), a member of the Midwest Coalition for Human Rights (MCHR), and the United Stated Human Rights Network (USHRN).
-She is a graduate of the Illinois Attorney General's Victims Assistance Academy (IVAA), and an alumnus of the Evanston Police Civilian Police Academy.
-She is certified by the Illinois Coalition Against Sexual Assault (ICASA), and a recipient of the Chicago Taskforce on Violence against Girls and Young Women and Project NIA's 2014 Women Heroines Award.
+Ms. Noel is a member and Certified Practitioner of Oversight by the National Association of Civilian Oversight of Law Enforcement (NACOLE), and a member of the US Human Rights Network (USHRN).
+She is an alum of the Illinois Attorney General's Victims Assistance Academy (IVAA), and the Evanston Civilian Police Academy.
+She is certified by the Illinois Coalition Against Sexual Assault (ICASA), and a recipient of the Chicago Taskforce on Violence against Girls and Young Women/Project NIA's 2014 Unsung Women Heroines Award.
 She is also a 2014 Urban Justice Center, Human Rights Institute Fellow.

-Her goal is to eradicate violence against women specifically in relation to assaults by law enforcement personnel, and to usher in a new millennium constitutional policing model based on Human Rights and community involved policing.
+Her goal is to eradicate violence against women specifically in relation to assaults by law enforcement personnel, and to usher in a new millennium constitutional policing model based on Human Rights and community involved public safety and health.